shubhamkrsh/Basic-Banking-System/README.md

 # Basic-Banking-System
+Create a simple dynamic website which has the following specs:
-Start with creating a dummy data in database for upto 10 customers.
+1.Start with creating a dummy data in database for upto 10 customers.
 Database options: Mysql, Mongo, Postgres, etc.
 Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.
-◇ Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .
+2.Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers.
-◇ No Login Page.
+3.No Login Page.
 No User Creation.
 Only transfer of money between multiple users.
-◇ Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
+4.Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
 Check in code in gitlab.